 Additionally, the graphic shows the type of wave pattern (“Impulse”, “Diagonal”, etc) that is most likely currently underway.
 The text will be colored white for automatic waves and yellow for manual waves or automatic waves that you have modified.

-This is the ranking for the expected profit potential (Reward/Risk) suggested by a particular wave setup.
+This is the rating for the expected profit potential (Reward/Risk) suggested by a particular wave setup.
 It will show a number of colored stars from zero to a maximum of 3.
 While 3 stars draws attention to the trade opportunities with the lowest risk and highest potential reward, all setups deserve some consideration, depending on your objectives and trading horizon.

 This is the projected most likely minimum price level for the end of the next wave, based on extension or retracement expectations, according to standard Elliott Wave mathematics.
 The Target will be colored orange when price is close to reaching the target, and green if the minimum target has already been reached.
 The percentage price change to reach the target is also displayed in parentheses.